Scotlands and Bushbury Hill

 Creating a consortium of organisations to secure funding and support for the area

-In 2018 the consortium secured £367,000 funding from the Big Lottery Fund to deliver HeadStart, a mental health support programme.
-Over three years, they ran mental health awareness sessions and counselling for hundreds of children and young people, families, parents and carers.
+In 2018, the consortium secured £367,000 funding from the Big Lottery Fund to deliver HeadStart, a mental health support programme.
+Over three years, the programme supported over 1,000 young people, parents, and carers, delivered 300 hours of counselling services, and around 47 activities, including mental health education sessions, science workshops, sports, music lessons, and art therapy.

-By the end of Big Local, over a hundred volunteers were involved in the activities, support and services delivered through the community spaces, and the groups that made up the WV10 consortium.
-Big Venture Centre and Scotlands and Bushbury Hill Big Local partnership emerged as the key partners in the group, and collectively the consortium managed four community hubs, two community shops, two charity shops, a baby bank and a food bank.
+By the end of Big Local, over 100 volunteers were involved in the activities, support and services delivered through the community spaces, and the groups that made up the WV10 consortium.
+Big Venture Centre and Scotlands and Bushbury Hill Big Local partnership emerged as key members of the group, and collectively the consortium managed four community hubs, two community shops, two charity shops, a baby bank, and a food bank.

 Responding to crisis and urgent need

-Tackling food insecurity and poverty with an affordable cafe and community shops
+Tackling food insecurity and poverty through community-led support and services

-Following the success of the community café, which opened in 2017, the partnership responded to the cost of living crisis by turning this into Wolverhampton’s first community shop.
+As needs shifted after the pandemic, the partnership responded to the cost of living crisis by transforming the community café into Wolverhampton’s first community shop.
 Membership was £5 per year which allowed residents to buy food and toiletries at reduced prices.
 Within a few years, the shop had nearly 1,000 members.
 The partnership also opened a charity shop to sell affordable clothes and homeware.
-All three projects generated enough income to be self-sustaining and the community shop model was later replicated across Wolverhampton.
+All three projects generated enough income to be self-sustaining, and the community shop model was replicated across Wolverhampton.
+The café later reopened alongside the shop, offering bacon and sausage sandwiches for £1.50.

 Community engagement